-Let’s face it, the color of your food is important.
+Let’s face it, the colour of your food is important.
 That’s likely the reason that purple and green ketchup didn’t last as long as it could have.
 Many people see the bright green hue of a smoothie brought on by leafy greens and are instantly turned off.
-Adding spinach, kale and other greens to your smoothie reap huge nutritional benefits. don’t be scared off by the color.
-If you really can’t stomach it, adding berries or beets are a great way to have a nice purple or red colored drink as it overpowers the green.
-Just be careful adding in any pineapple or similarly colored fruit, you will end up with a not-so-pretty brown drink that looks even more unappetizing than the green!
+Adding spinach, kale and other greens to your smoothie reap huge nutritional benefits. don’t be scared off by the colour.
+If you really can’t stomach it, adding berries or beets are a great way to have a nice purple or red coloured drink as it overpowers the green.
+Just be careful adding in any pineapple or similarly coloured fruit, you will end up with a not-so-pretty brown drink that looks even more unappetizing than the green!

 When done right, there are so many benefits to smoothies.
 They are nutritionally dense and it’s a great way to add fruits and vegetables to your diet that you may not eat otherwise.
 They are easy to take on the go, and can even keep in the fridge for a day or two if you need to make them ahead of time.
 By following the six steps outlined above you will be a smoothie pro in no time!

 Do you make smoothies?
-What are your favorite combinations?
+What are your favourite combinations?